Malagueña (genre): Themes

 Given the predominance of the malagueña in eastern Venezuela, it often features lyrics centered on the culture of this region.
-This is demonstrated in the following excerpt from a malagueña by folk singer Gualberto Ibarreto, where he references the Virgen del Valle, an The patron saint of eastern Venezuela:
+This is demonstrated in the following excerpt from a malagueña by folk singer Gualberto Ibarreto, where he references the Virgen del Valle, the patron saint of eastern Venezuela:

 Other common themes frequently featured in malagueñas involve love, heartache, physical and emotional pain and exhaustion, grief and death.
 Take, for example, a verse which is featured in many performances and recordings of malagueñas:

 Here the poetic voice declares they're incapable of struggling anymore from exhaustion, but laments that ceasing this struggle is a sign of cowardice.
 They go on to elaborate how their heart is torn to shreds from their effort to earn the love of the poetic object.
 On a similar thematic note, another popular verse has the poetic voice refuse to sing more, as their soul and heart are hurting and they are out of both love and breath:

 Many traditional malagueñas are written from a male perspective and often focus on feminine presences in the singer's life, be it lovers, young women in meadows, the Virgen del Valle, or maternal figures.
 The latter is featured in a malagueña composed by Aquiles Nazoa and performed by singers including Soledad Bravo and Simón Díaz.
 In this excerpt from Nazoa's malagueña, the poetic voice speaks on how they were absent from their mother's deathbed, but in her final moments, she raised her hand and blessed them nonetheless: